jakutis/httpinvoke/readme.markdown

 * **corsCredentials** is a boolean for requesting to send credentials.
 Applicable only for a cross-origin request.
 See Feature Flags section.
 Defaults to `false`.
 * **corsOriginHeader** is a string for the request header name for browsers with buggy CORS implementations (e.g. Android Browser 2.3.7) - which do not send the Origin request header in actual request.
 By default **corsOriginHeader** is not set, as it needs a proper `Access-Control-Allow-Headers` server-side header, see `dummyserver.js` for an example of server-side part of the workaround implementation.

-#### Error Conditions

-The **finished** callback will be called with an instance of Error only when strictly either one of these things happen:

-* **abort** function was called (error message `"abort"`);
-* number of received bytes does not equal the Content-Type value or native XMLHttpRequest called .onerror without a .status or .statusText (error message `"network error"`) - this can happen due to various network errors, server response sending or request receiving errors, or simply an unsupported status code - e.g. Firefox 3.0 ends up here after a status 408 response;
-* sending request timed out (error message `"upload timeout"`);
-* receiving response timed out (error message `"download timeout"`);
-* sending request and receiving response timed out (error message `"timeout"`);
-* converter from **converters** option threw an error (the thrown error message is passed);
-* request did not even start - calling options validation failed or a feature that is not supported by the platform was used (various error messages are passed, e.g. "Unsupported method TRACE").

-So generally, finishing with an error means that a response has not been received.
-Please note that a request can finish successfully, with an **err** set to `null`, but also with an undefined **status**, undefined **output** and an empty **headers** object - generally **status** is defined at all times, but some older browsers provide status code only for 2XX responses - e.g. Opera 11.50.

 #### Callback Sequence

 The callbacks are called in this strict sequence: